dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

     ...
 }
 ```
-Here we got **60 fps for 1000000 spheres** and I can reduce numChunks to 5 too and it's still giving same performance.
-So, here we are processing 200k spheres in a go and after every 5 cyles we are also updating our data, which is really giving very good visual result and you can never identify that you are seeing **a little old data for some fractions of seconds**.
+Here, we achieved **60 fps for 1,000,000 spheres** and I reduced numChunks to 5, and it still maintained the same performance.
+So, here we are processing 200k spheres in a go and after every five cycles, we update our data, which produces excellent visual results and it is virtually unnoticeable that you are viewing **slightly outdated data for mere fractions of a second**.

-Even though it doesn't produce any wrong visual output, we still have to fix it.
-After doing some research, I found we can do this Culling and LOD selection calculation in GPU which will give a major performance boost becuase GPU can do these calculation parallely with their thousand of cores designed specifically for parallel processing. **GPUs also have higher memory bandwidth so we can directly store data in GPU and process them too very fast**.
+Although this approach does not produce incorrect visual output, still we have to fix it.
+After doing further research, I found that culling and LOD selection calculations can be performed on the GPU which can provide a significant performance boost, as GPUs are equipped with thousands of cores optimized for parallel processing. **GPUs also have higher memory bandwidth, allowing data to be stored directly on the GPU and processed much faster**.

-I will complete the implementation of **Culling and LOD selection in GPU** in our next blog.
+In the next blog, I will detail the implementation of **culling and LOD selection on the GPU**".